Phone-hacking whistleblower Steven Nott went unheard

 He says he was "gobsmacked", and shortly after the incident, in 1999, complained not only to Vodafone but took his story to his local newspaper, and to the police.

-The South Wales Argus ran the story under the headline "Sales boss reveals security problem".'So stupid'
+The South Wales Argus ran the story under the headline "Sales boss reveals security problem".

 In words eerily prescient of the phone-hacking scandal, which was to erupt years later, he told the paper: "Vodafone has millions of users, and many of them will be MPs and high-ranking government officials, people with highly sensitive information at their fingertips.